AaronTian-stack/glRemix/docs/dll_best_practices.md

 Such a deep dive was actually quite useful, so going forward we can be hyperaware of this "global DLL contract" within the Windows development ecosystem.

-## How to Avoid Deadlock - Lazy Initialization and Graceful Termination

-Brainstorming how to maintain the contract and really abide by the "DO NOTHING" rule of DllMain, some potential tricks are to track initialization status and lazy initialize whenever any (not just `wglCreateContext`) of our hooks are called.
-And this can be done via macro to avoid code repetition.

-Solution for achieving global graceful shutdown is along the same lines -- keep an "is_shutdown_scheduled" flag, and toggle it whenever a runtime exception occurs.
-This is actually another interesting DLL best practice -- _Never let thrown exceptions trickle to the host app._

-To specifically react to the host app's own termination process, we know we can't rely on `wglDeleteContext` anymore as we've discovered a host app often creates and deletes GL contexts multiple times during startup.
-So instead, we can also hook `ExitProcess` from `kernel32.dll`, which is reliable and safely outside of loader lock.
-That does the job of covering all termination conditions that we can reasonably predict.

 TLDR: "With great power comes great responsibility" comes to mind...

 ## MS Documentation